 It can be a monthly customer, and it can be a monthly transaction or action in an event.

 The impact is the total contribution a feature makes to a company product, reflected in the benefits its users will receive from those features.
 Depending on company usage, it can also mean that a feature will increase its conversion rate.
-Estimating how much users profit from these components is difficult, so there are several scales to choose from, and the Intercom scale is a widely used standard.
+Estimating how many users profit from these components is difficult, so there are several scales to choose from, and the Intercom scale is a widely used standard.

 There are many ways to determine the impact.
 Some key questions to consider: Will this feature significantly improve our conversion rate?
 Does it help retain users?
 Will it significantly improve ease of use?
 Perhaps it will give users a fleeting moment to realize that this is what they need.

-This metric indicates product manager confidence in his estimate.
+This metric indicates the product manager’s confidence in his estimate.
 Sometimes he believes a project has a significant impact, but he lacks the data to support his assumptions.
 In other words, how confident are product managers about their reach and impact scores?
 How much data does the company have to support its score?

 We measure confidence in percentage terms.
 Always ask himself: To what extent does manager data support his estimate?
 Typically, 100% means “high confidence,” “medium” equals 80%, and “low” is 50% because any data below that level is shot in the dark.